 - Chest-deep Water – not all the time, but enough of the time that it can be a turn off.
 The water in Buckskin is much deeper than Paria.
 You should expect to be knee or waist deep in water at a minimum regardless of when you go.
 (When you pick up your permits at the BLM, they will tell you the current water levels you can expect).

-- Stinking Cesspools – since the Gulch doesn’t get much sunlight and the water doesn’t move quickly like it does in Paria (which is actually a river), the pools of water in Buckskin get smelly… like really smelly – gross stagnant water that may or may not have dead decaying deer carcasses floating in it (true story).
+- Stinking Cesspools – these ebb and flow a bit depending on the time of year.
+Since the Gulch doesn’t get much sunlight and the water doesn’t move quickly like it does in Paria (which is actually a river), the pools of water in Buckskin get smelly… like really smelly – gross stagnant water that may or may not have dead decaying deer carcasses floating in it (true story).

 - Flash Floods – while this is a concern in both canyons, it’s much more of a concern in Buckskin since it’s so narrow.
 In Paria, you’d have a fighting chance but in Buckskin, you’re pretty much screwed.